 | 5XX Error | Number of calls with API status code 5XX |

-- When a stage is deleted, it cannot be queried in Report.
+- If a stage is deleted, it cannot be accessed in the Report.

-- Report queries data from 1 hour ago from the current time.
+- The report displays data from one hour ago relative to the current time.

-Usage policies are established to ensure efficient distribution of server resources, secure service stability, and prevent unnecessary traffic and abuse.
+The usage policy is established to ensure efficient allocation of server resources, maintain service stability, prevent unnecessary traffic, and avoid misuse.

 - Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-- Click the API Gateway > Usage Policy menu on the Service Home page.
-This will take you to the Usage Policy page.
+- On the Service Home page, click the API Gateway > Usage Policy menu.
+You will be taken to the Usage Policy page.

-- Click the Create Usage Policy button on the Usage Policy page.
-This will take you to the Create Usage Policy page.
+- On the Usage Policy page, click the Create Usage Policy button.
+You will be taken to the Create Usage Policy page.

 - Enter or select the required information.